Kiss Me Quick (Elvis Presley song): Background

 Elvis Presley recorded the song on June 25, 1961, and released it on June 5, 1962, on RCA on the album Pot Luck.
 The song was released in 1963 as a single, backed by "Something Blue", in the United Kingdom and Europe by Elvis Presley with The Jordanaires in December on RCA Victor.
 It was listed as a number-one single for eight weeks, from June until July 1963, in Europe.
 In 1964, the song was released as a single in the U.S. with "Suspicion" as the flip side.
 It was also released as a single in South Africa, Brazil, and Japan that year.

 The song was published by Elvis Presley Music, Inc. It was written by Doc Pomus and Mort Shuman.
 A 4-track extended play of the same name was released in 1964 in the Netherlands.
 It features "Kiss Me Quick" and "Night Rider" on side one, and "Joshua Fit the Battle" and "Judy" on side two.
 The song is also featured on many of Elvis Presley's compilation and other or various artists' albums.

-On December 7, 1963, The Beatles appeared as panelists on the BBC-TV program Juke Box Jury on which they reviewed "Kiss Me Quick" negatively, though John Lennon thought it would be a hit because of Elvis' fame.
-The single would peak at #34 on the Billboard singles chart in 1964, #29 in Record World, #14 in the UK in 1964, and #3 in Canada and Germany.
+On December 7, 1963, the Beatles appeared as panelists on the BBC-TV program Juke Box Jury on which they reviewed "Kiss Me Quick" negatively, though John Lennon thought it would be a hit because of Elvis' fame.
+The single would peak at No. 34 on the Billboard singles chart in 1964, No. 29 in Record World, No. 14 in the UK in 1964, and No. 3 in Canada and Germany.